tobiste/tectonicr/README.md

 ## Installation

-The most recent development version of PlateTectonicStressR is available from Github and can be installed on your system as follows:
+The most recent development version of stressr is available from Github and can be installed on your system as follows:

 ```
-remotes::install_github('tobiste/PlateTectonicStressR')
+remotes::install_github('tobiste/stressr')
-library('PlateTectonicStressR')
+library('stressr')
 ```

 ## Documentation